 How many times has it happened in your shop that you go to set-up a job, only to realize that you’re missing a special tap?
 Or maybe a thread gage, or a custom ground tool?
 Or anything else you might not normally need.
 Or even the material – which you definitely normally need!?!

 For many shops this is a weekly or even daily occurrence.
 It wreaks havoc on your schedule, your on-time delivery score with your customers, and the profitability of your jobs.
 You may need to pull the setup off the machine and put on a different job.
 Or you overnight a special tool for early AM delivery so you can get back on the job as soon as possible.
 And the machine sits and waits for hours, waiting for that $20 tap which costs $60 to ship overnight.
-The down time on your spindle will never be recovered, the $60 shipping fee is straight out of your profit margin, and you’re now a day behind schedule which means you might be late to your customer.
+The downtime on your spindle will never be recovered, the $60 shipping fee is straight out of your profit margin, and you’re now a day behind schedule which means you might be late to your customer.
 Or you’ll have to pay a $100 expedite fee to your anodizer to make up the difference.
 In short, it’s a bad situation.

-This situation is a prime example of a shop who doesn’t have the systems in place to eliminate this problem from happening.
+This situation is a prime example of a shop that doesn’t have the systems in place to eliminate this problem from happening.
 And it results in a frequent reactive situation, rather than being proactive.
 But it’s very common because it’s a complicated process to manage and ERP software tools don’t help with this level of detail.
 But, with ProShop, it’s entirely avoidable.

 ProShop ERP was designed and built on the shop floor of a job shop for 17 years.
 We dealt with these types of problems every day.
 We processed thousands of jobs per year and every one of them had the potential to go sideways, be late, and lose money.
 So we built software solutions to help eliminate those potential problems.
 One critical tool we call the Pre-Processing Checklist.
-This is a checklist which helps employees make sure they’re doing the things they need to do, and allows everyone else to know what the status is of the checklist.
+This is a checklist that helps employees make sure they’re doing the things they need to do, and allows everyone else to know what the status is of the checklist.
 It’s designed to be checked off, at various stages, by different people, before a job is ready to be processed on a manufacturing workstation.

-The checklist is made of several color coded sections:
+The checklist is made of several color-coded sections:

 - Office and order entry/contract review/project management tasks